polterguy/polterguy.github.io/_posts/2022-03-08-female-software-developers.md

 ## Hiring female software developers

 As I started out with it's kind of sad that we need a special day to remember that women are equals to men.
 Obvious facts shouldn't be given _"special days"_.
-Imagine if we had a _"celebrating gravity day"_ to commemorate that gravity exists?
+Imagine if we had a _"celebrating the value of my car day"_ to commemorate that cars have value as the means for transportation?
 But unfortunately things are that way.
 Aista is an equal opportunity employer though, and in fact exactly 50% of all software developers working for Aista currently are women.
 I would therefor like to use today as an opportunity to bring forth Shirin, our frontend team lead, having done an amazing job in completely rewriting our frontend code.
 Below is a screenshot of her work.

 ![Hyper IDE](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/og-hyper-ide-2.jpg)